Felicious/odoo-vale-linter/README.md

 ## Update

+This repository uses Vale `3.0.5`.
+Please make sure this version, or a version above, of Vale is installed by running `vale --version` in the terminal.

+To update Vale, run the following command in the terminal depending on your operating system:

+- Mac: `brew upgrade vale`
+- Windows: `choco upgrade vale`
+- Linux:
-To update to the latest changes from this repository, simply pull the latest changes from the `master` branch.

-To do so, navigate to the **odoo-vale-linter** project folder in the terminal.
-Then, run the following command:
+To update to the latest changes from this repository, simply pull the latest changes from the `master` branch by navigating to the **odoo-vale-linter** project folder in the terminal, and running the following command:

 ```shell
 git pull origin master